A Way Abroad Logo

 • Student visa to live and work in Spain (which you apply for after getting accepted)

-• *There are separate requirements for this, like a notarized working-with-children background check and a signed doctor’s note that you don’t have health issues that would prevent you from teaching, etc).
-The background check is only to confirm that you can legally work with children and you have no record indicating otherwise.
+• A notarized background check (only to confirm that you can legally work with children and you have no record indicating otherwise)

 Neighborhood view with colonial buildings in Madrid, Spain